Back to Rare Guns.

 - Used by Brian Fury in his ending for Tekken 6, in conjunction with a Gatling gun.

-- Used by the titular antagonist in Batman: Arkham Knight during [[Scarcrow's Big Bad]] escape from Stag's Airship.
-A slight Lampshade Hanging Appears in the GCPD Evidence Locker where Cash points out just how whoever funded the Knight's Militia must have deep pockets based on how advanced their gear is.
+- Used by the titular antagonist in Batman: Arkham Knight during Scarecrow's escape from Stag's Airship.
+A slight Lampshade Hanging appears in the GCPD Evidence Locker where Cash points out that whoever funded the Knight's Militia must have deep pockets based on how advanced their gear is.

 First introduced in 1975, the M47 Dragon was an American man-portable wire-guided anti-tank missile, designed mainly for use against armored vehicles and hardened structures.
 The launcher features a built-in bipod and removable optics, a utilizes a SACLOS (Semi-Automatic Command Line Of Sight) targeting system, which requires the user to keep the weapon pointed at the target.